-Many are concerned today about the future of CCR.
-Fr Cantalamessa has said that if the renewal is not prophetic, it is nothing.
-At the heart of the prophetic dimension of CCR is its ecumenical character.
+Many are concerned today about the future of the Renewal.
+Fr.
+Cantalamessa has said that if the Renewal is not prophetic, it is nothing.
+One of the areas at the heart of the prophetic dimension of CCR is its ecumenical character.
 When we lose that, we lose the deep dynamism of the Spirit.
-But what can we do to ensure that CCR is both Catholic and ecumenical?
-First, and most fundamental, we have to help Catholics to acquire a new post-Vatican Two sense of Catholic identity, that is defined in terms of Catholic fulness and no longer by what we are against!
+But what can we do to ensure that the Renewal is both Catholic and ecumenical?
+First, and most fundamental, we have to help Catholics to acquire a new post-Vatican II sense of Catholic identity, that is defined in terms of Catholic fullness and no longer by what we are against!
 Second, we can ask what are the gifts that the others will bring to the Catholic fullness that unity will require.
-This corresponds to the teaching in Ut Unum Sint that: "Dialogue is not simply an exchange of ideas.
-In some way it is always an 'exchange of gifts'." (para.
-28).
-Third, we can bring the grace and empowerment of the Spirit in the Renewal to the wider Catholic work for Christian Unity.
+This corresponds to the teaching in Ut Unum Sint that "Dialogue is not simply an exchange of ideas.
+In some way it is always an 'exchange of gifts'" (#28).
+Third, we can bring the grace and empowerment of the Spirit in the Renewal to the wider Catholic work for Christian unity.
 Lastly, we need to pray.
-Ecumenism can never be reduced to a program!
-It is always a calling that can only be received in prayer.
+Ecumenism can never be reduced to a 'program'!
+It is always a calling that can only be received in prayer. ■ t a February conference in Rome, Catholic Cardinal Walter Kasper made a bold proposal to Anglican, Lutheran, Methodist and Reformed leaders: "an ecumenical catechism," a joint commentary on the Apostles Creed, the Ten Commandments and the Lord's Prayer.